aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/numbering-features-supported-on-html-import/_index.md

 You can find what paragraphs a list is applied to and work with them manually.
 There are plans to allow to retrieve a list in the document body as an object.
 You can remove list formatting from a paragraph however you cannot remove a list reference from a document.

 Lists are imported in HTML from &lt;ul&gt; and &lt;ol&gt; tags.
 Nested lists of different types are also supported during import.
-A &lt;li&gt; tag must be wrapped in a &lt;ul&gt; or &lt;ol&gt; tag to be imported as a proper list item, otherwise it is imported as a regular paragraph.
+An &lt;li&gt; tag must be wrapped in a &lt;ul&gt; or &lt;ol&gt; tag to be imported as a proper list item, otherwise it is imported as a regular paragraph.
 We will look into importing such elements on there own as list items as well in a future version.

-Lists can also appear in HTML as ordinary paragraphs, which apperance-wise are imported correctly, however are not read as proper List objects.
+Lists can also appear in HTML as ordinary paragraphs, which appearance-wise are imported correctly, however are not read as proper List objects.

 See the following links in the documentation for further information: